-Semester classes begin in late August and late January; summer sessions: three sessions of three weeks each, two sessions of four weeks each, one session of six weeks; winter intersession in January.
+Semester classes begin in late August and late January; summer sessions: three sessions of four weeks each, one session of twelve weeks; winter intersession in January.
 Orientation for new students held in April, June and July.

 Institutional Accreditation:

 Regionally accredited by Western Association of Schools and Colleges (WASC), National Association for Schools of Art and Design (NASAD), National Association of Schools of Music (NASM), Council for Accreditation of Counseling and Related Educational Programs (CACREP), Association to Advance Collegiate Schools of Business (AACSB), National League for Nursing (NLN), American Chemical Society (ACS), National Council for Accreditation of Teacher Education (NCATE), Commission on Teacher Credentialing (CTC).
 Member of Council on Public Liberal Arts Colleges (COPLAC).